VISUAL IMPAIRMENT SCOTLAND HOME

 Associate member of the British Assistive Technology Association

 Disclosure Scotland cleared for working with children and vulnerable adults.

 Winner of the opensource.com 2019 Emerging Contributor Award

 Contact me by email email@example.com .
 My linkedin.com page is at http://www.linkedin.com/in/petercheer

 News / Current Projects..

-- Microsoft is no longer selling the popular Small Business Server, which has annoyed a lot of people.
+Microsoft no longer sell the popular Small Business Server, which annoyed a lot of people.
 If you need an alternative to SBS look at SME Server or Zyental these Linux servers are designed with small scale set ups in mind, at Visimpscot we have experience of setting up and using both of them, look at the Small Computer Networks section..

 You can contact me by

 The Voluntary Arts Scotland organisational development pool of trainers

 The Open Ed web site as an extra service provider: